jzlyy/Kubernetes-Binary-Install-2/README.md

 ---
 ## Case

-The Huawei Cloud Computing Laboratory of Neijiang Vocational and Technical College implemented this solution to deploy a highly available Kubernetes cluster, enabling API Service to handle requests with high concurrency, high throughput, and low latency.
+Contribute this open-source solution to the school's Huawei Cloud Computing Laboratory, providing it as a learning and reference resource for teachers and students to enhance teaching quality and improve students' ability to rapidly apply knowledge in practice.

 ---
 ## Contribution Guidelines